Watch the video to see how cellulose insulation outperforms fiberglass insulation.

 A third application technique, called wet-spray cellulose, is designed to apply cellulose insulation into open cavities found in new construction.
 Water and (in some cases) a liquid adhesive or binder compound is added to the dry cellulose during the application process.
 The level of wetness must be controlled so that the material is sticky but not so saturated that it will settle or fall out of place.

 Home Environment Solutions' technicians will help you choose the right type of cellulose insulation for your home.
-We are Northern Panhandle's experienced insulation contractor, specializing in attic insulation upgrades and more.
+We are Greater Pittsburgh & Northern Panhandle's experienced insulation contractor, specializing in attic insulation upgrades and more.

 Contact us today to schedule your home insulation inspection and estimate.
-We proudly serve St Clairsville, Canonsburg, Peters Township, Upper St Clair, South Park Township, McMurray, Houston and surrounding areas.
+We proudly serve Steubenville, Wheeling, Bethel Park, West Mifflin, McKeesport, Cecil, Canonsburg, and surrounding areas.